Chutlhu/PhD_Defense_slides/plan.md

 Let s consider the following example:

-2 microphones listening to two sound sources and one of these is between the direct path.
+2 microphones listening to a target sound source and an interfering one is placed between them.

-You can see interfering source cover the direct propagation path of the target.
+As you can see the inteferer hide the direct propagation path of the target.

 Now, if we consider the reflections instead, we can have a new point of view of the source.
-This is similar to what you would do with a mirror.
-That is why this is called the mirror or image source model.
+This is called the image source model.

-However, an other perfectly equivalent model exists, which instead of mirroring the source, mirror the microphones and the same properties holds.
+However, another perfectly equivalent model exists, which instead of mirroring the source, mirror the microphones and the same properties holds.

-From the signal processing point of view, instead, this makes a difference, since we can assume to have access to more microphones and more microphones means typically better processing.
+From the signal processing point of view, instead, this makes a difference, since we access to more microphones and more microphones means typically better processing capabilities.

 Based on this intuition, many researchers included echoes in signal processing application.

-In particular, in sound source separation and speech enhancement some methods try to gather the source energy of the echoes otherwise lost.
+In particular, in sound source separation and speech enhancement some methods try to gather the source energy of the echoes which is otherwise lost.

 For the geometry-based task, the concept of image source is used to better estimate the position of the source or the microphones, or conversely the surface position, allowing to retrieve in some case the full geometry of the room.

-And finally, as an element of the sound propagation, the echoes provide important cues for the entire room impulse response and also acoustic properties for room acoustic measurements.
+And finally, as an element of the sound propagation, the echoes provide important cues for the entire room impulse response and also properties of interest for acousticians.

-I will now discuss the application of Sound Source Localization and Speech Enhancement, while in the manuscript you can find details on sound source separation and room geometry estimation.
+I will now discuss the application on Sound Source Localization and Speech Enhancement, while in the manuscript you can find details on sound source separation and room geometry estimation.

 ### SSL

 The task of sound source localization is to estimate the position of the target sound source in the space.

-Retrieving the full 3D cartesian position is very challenging and typically the problem is relaxed direction of arrival estimation, where the distance is ignored.
+Retrieving the full 3D cartesian position of a sound source is very challenging and typically the problem is relaxed to direction of arrival estimation, where the distance is ignored.

-Depending on the number of microphones available, the are two types of Direction on Arrival:
+Depending on the number of microphones available, the are two types of Direction on Arrival estimation.

-With only 2 microphones only one angle between the microphone frame can be estimated.
+With only 2 microphones, only one angle in the microphone frame can be estimated.

-This is typically called Angle of Arrival estimation and knowing the distance between of the microphone pair it can be formulated as a TDOAs estimation problem, which can be solved with GCC-PHAT.
+This is typically called Angle of Arrival estimation and knowing the distance between the microphone pair, it can be re-casted as a TDOAs estimation problem, which can be solved with well know GCC-PHAT method.

-When multiple microphones are available the direction of arrival (or DoA) can be estimated knowing the array geometry and the Angle of Arrival for each microphone pair.
+Instead, when multiple microphones are available the direction of arrival (or DoA) can be estimated knowing the array geometry and the Angle of Arrival for each microphone pair.

-For this occasion, some algorithm such as SPR-PHAT consider histograms of possible TDOAs for each pair and aggregate all the contribution with respect to the global reference point.
+For this occasion, some algorithm such as SPR-PHAT consider histograms of possible TDOAs for each pair of microphones and aggregate all the contribution with respect to the global reference point.

 ### Mirage